 Final Council Action Taken, NMFS Approval and Implementation Pending

 Chafing Gear.
 At its April 2012 meeting, the Council recommended an alternative that would address industry concerns about the current restrictiveness of the chafing gear regulations for the midwater trawl fishery.
 The Council reconsidered this issue at its November 2012 meeting, but stayed with the final preferred alternative that it recommended in April 2012.
 On March 19, 2014, NMFS published the proposed chafing gear rule and announced availability of the Draft Environmental Assessment.
 The public comment period on the rule will close April 18, 2014.
 On April 4, 2014, NMFS published (in the Federal Register) a correction to the proposed chafing gear rule.

 Observer/Catch Monitoring Rule.
 At its April 2012 meeting, the following additional NMFS-proposed trailing actions were approved for implementation.
-NMFS expects to move these provisions forward as part of an Observer/Catch Monitoring Rule for implementation early during the 2014 fishery.
+NMFS published a proposed rule for these actions (public comment deadline ended March 21).

 - Implementation of certification and decertification requirements for observer providers